AakashBala06/hospital-readmission-app/README.md

 1. Download the dataset from Kaggle (you may need to log in)
 2. Extract the ZIP file
 3. Place the file named `train.csv` in a folder called `data_folder/`
+4. Run `readmission_predictor.py` in your terminal or Jupyter Notebook

-Your project structure should look like:
+Your project structure should look like this:

 hospital-readmission-predictor/ ├── readmission_predictor.py ├── data_folder/ │ └── train.csv